benjamincharity/angular-json-calendar/README.md

   - The number of days to create
 - `@param {String} start` **Optional**
   - Any string representing a [valid date][moment_parsing] accepted by Moment.js
-  - Default value: `new Date()`
+  - Default value: The current day
 - `@return {Array} collection`

-Build an array with a specific number of days starting from the date specified.
+Build an array with a specific number of days starting from the date specified or the current date.
+Although there is only one item, each day is an object so that you can easily add custom properties to support any features needed.

 ```javascript
 bcCalendarService.buildDays(3, '2016-04-12T04:00:00.000Z');